Thinking about conducting an online focus group but not sure where to start? You’re in the right place.

 How to Find Participants for Remote Focus Groups

-This means opinions can be heard from participants around the country or even the world.
+Geographical barriers are eliminated when finding participants for remote focus groups.
+This means opinions can be heard from participants around the country or even the world. 🌎🌎

-With in-person focus groups, location can be an issue if the audience you’re trying to target has a low incidence rate within that specific market.
+With traditional in-person focus groups, location can be an issue if the audience you’re trying to target has a low incidence rate within that specific market.

 Remote or video focus groups, on the other hand, allow qualitative recruitment teams to target audiences on a broader level, meaning quotas are a lot more likely to be met.